isomerpages/enterprisesg-bgr/_global-ready-talent-programme/I am a Company.md

 <h2>I am a Company</h2>
 <p>This programme will support enterprises that are keen to build their talent
 pipeline to support business expansion plans.
-Enterprise Singapore, together with Trade Associations and Institutes of Higher Learning partners, facilitate internship placements in Singapore enterprises.
-Qualified Singapore enterprises will be evaluated by TACs to be placed on-board the programme, while the Institutes of Higher Learning will drive student participation towards Singapore enterprises.</p>
+Enterprise Singapore, together with Trade Associations and educational institutions, supports internship placements in Singapore enterprises.
+Qualified Singapore enterprises will be evaluated by TACs to be placed on-board the programme, while the educational institutions will drive student participation towards Singapore enterprises.</p>
 <p></p>
 <ul data-tight="true" class="tight">
 <li>